Marlon5775/BeamMP-web/sql/README.md

 ---

-## 👤 Étape 3 – Créer un utilisateur pour l'application
-## 👤 Step 3 – Create a user for the application
+## 👤 Étape 3 – Créer un utilisateur pour l'application / Create a user for the application

 Connecte-toi à MariaDB en root :
 Log into MariaDB as root: